Skip to content

 }

-The method TestConnection() should make a call to the ApiClient and it could go from testing a simple GET endpoint to something more complicated; the purpose of the _apiClient.TestConnection() method is to ensure the connector can make authenticated calls to the API.
-Depending of the response of the ApiClient call, Success should indicate if the test as successful, the StatusCode of the response should be set, and, if the test is unsuccessful, a Message should be set in order to give more information.
+The method TestConnection() should make a call to the ApiClient and it could use a simple GET endpoint to something more complicated; the purpose of the _apiClient.TestConnection() method is to ensure the connector can make authenticated calls to the API.
+Depending on the response of the ApiClient call, Success should indicate if the test as successful, the StatusCode of the response should be set, and, if the test is unsuccessful, a Message should be set in order to give more information.

 For running your connection test locally, follow the next guide: Testing A Connector Locally.